 Even dog-bite statutes, which make owners liable for dog bite injuries, typically do not apply when veterinarians are injured.
 That is because many courts take the position that, because veterinarians take dogs under their control, they become “owners” while the dog is under their care, which relieves the actual owners from liability.

 Other courts reason that a veterinarian, by treating a dog, is more prone to provoking the dog to bite, and provocation is a defense under most dog-bite statutes.
 What many people do not recognize is that provocation does not have to be deliberate or cruel.
-It can be very innocent, such as a child accidently stepping on a dog’s tail.
+It can be very innocent, such as a child accidentally stepping on a dog’s tail.

-Exceptions to the vet rule
+Exceptions to the Vet Rule

 As with most legal principles, there may be exceptions if, for example, a dog was known by its owner to be dangerous, but the owner concealed that fact from the vet.
 There may be a basis for holding the owner responsible if the dog injures the vet in that situation.

-Dog bite laws in Missouri and Arkansas
+Dog Bite Laws in Missouri and Arkansas

 Unlike many states, Arkansas has no statewide dog bite statute.
 Instead, dog bite claims are decided based on prior court decisions.
 Most dog bite cases in Arkansas are based either on the “one bite” rule or on some theory of negligence.